How to use the Metro Express?

 - Fast: Takes the expected time

 *Subject to change at the discretion of the company.

-The Metro Express costs the same as the bus.
-The cost of your journey is the same whether you use an MECard or a Single-use Ticket and is calculated according to the number of zones travelled.
+The Metro Express fares are shown in the table below.
+The cost of your journey is 5-10% less when using an MECard compared to using a Single-use Ticket and is calculated according to the number of zones travelled.
 We recommend that regular users use an MECard as this will allow them to benefit from the many practical advantages that the MECard has to offer:

 - Prepaid smart card

 - Covers multiple journeys

 - Fares are automatically deducted from available credit

 - Adult: Rs 150 (includes Rs 100 credit)

 - Child: Rs 150 (includes Rs 50 credit)